Post-pandemic Difficulties of Adults and Adolescents: A Panel Discussion

 Michelle: During covid, I found many cases of domestic violence and intimacy problems.
 Deciding who will do the household chores was their biggest challenge.
 Now, things have changed.
 I advise my clients to work on future planning, not get annoyed easily, and improve trust and security issues.

-Dr. Pressley: The best therapy teens can get is working with a cognitive behavioral approach or motivational interviewing approach to counseling.
+Dr. Pressley: The best therapy adult and teens can get is working with a cognitive behavioral approach or motivational interviewing approach to counseling.

 Michelle: Anything that helps reduce instances of getting annoyed.